Brand Names: Parlodel

 What is bromocriptine (Parlodel) (Parlodel)?

-Parlodel is sometimes used together with surgery or radiation in treating acromegaly, a condition caused by a pituitary gland tumor that produces too much growth hormone.
 Parlodel is also used to treat symptoms of Parkinson's disease, such as stiffness, tremors, muscle spasms, and poor muscle control.

 Bromocriptine may also be used for purposes not listed in this medication guide.